ldpe cnc machining

 Machining LDPE Plastic Properties

 LDPE is a versatile thermoplastic combining flexibility, chemical resistance, and impact strength.
-It machines cleanly with minimal tool wear, making it ideal for CNC milling and turning of functional and structural parts that require both lightweight and toughness.
+Its softness allows it to machine cleanly with minimal tool wear, making it suitable for CNC milling and turning of lightweight functional parts.

 Tensile Strength, Yield (MPa) Elongation at Break Hardness Impact Strength Heat Deflection Heat Deflection Temperature Melting Point